 Deadlines can be a nasty thorn for many freelancers.
-I personally feel that deadlines make me more concerned with the outcome, rather than the job itself.
-Also, many freelancers have to face quality issues, just because they had to stick to deadlines.
+I feel that deadlines make me more concerned with the outcome, rather than the job itself.
+Also, many freelancers face quality issues, just because they had to stick to deadlines.

-Freelancers should never accept any work, if they know they will struggle to have to deliver on time.
-They should always give more emphasis to quality, and see, when they can deliver quality work, before agreeing to deadlines.
+For instance, freelancers should never accept any work if they know they will struggle to have to deliver on time.
+They should always give more emphasis to quality and see when they can provide quality work, before agreeing to deadlines.

 Ask the right questions & Follow Up

 We usually get carried away by the excitement when we strike a job deal.
-And in the process, we tend to forget going into the nitty-gritty side of a project.
+And in the process, we tend to forget going into the nitty-gritty of the project.
 That’s where everything goes wrong.
-How many of us really ask the right questions before we strike a deal?
+How many of us ask the right questions before we strike a deal?

 For those who agree to a project before they get into the details, they may be in for a shock when the submission takes place.
-The client may be expecting something totally different and thus reacts with much negativity, criticism and may even fully reject your work, demanding a major overhaul.
+The client may be expecting something totally different and thus reacts with much negativity, criticism and may even entirely reject your work, demanding a significant overhaul.

 This happens because there was a complete lack of communication.
-You might put the onus back on the client saying he has not mentioned exactly what he wanted.
-But in reality, the onus lies with the freelancer to ask all sorts of questions required to understand the project before finalising the deal and the deadline.
+You might put the onus back on the client, saying he has not mentioned exactly what he wanted.
+But in reality, the burden lies with the freelancer to ask all sorts of questions required to understand the project before finalizing the deal and the deadline.
 If you don’t, some other freelancers will.

 Shift your priorities according to the given deadline

-Freelancers usually have more than one project in their schedules.
-The best way, perhaps, is to finish the task with the earliest deadline, and then proceed to the next one.
-This will allow you to not let deadlines weigh down your mind.
+Freelancers usually have more than one project in their schedule.
+The best way, perhaps, is to finish the task with the earliest deadline and then proceed to the next one so the deadlines won’t weigh down your mind.
 The more it weighs, the more the quality suffers.
-It is important to infuse quality in your work, without letting this issue interfere in any way.
+It is essential to infuse quality in your work, without letting this issue interfere in any way.